 The largest Monarch populations are found in North America (U.S., Canada, Mexico), but they are also seen in some other parts of the world: Central and South America, Hawai’i, the Caribbean islands, New Zealand, eastern Australia, south Pacific islands, and western Europe/Morocco.
 However, only the North American population engages in a significant migration.
 Some other populations exhibit minor migrations, while many do not migrate at all.

 In December 2024, the U.S. Fish & Wildlife Service proposed listing the Monarch as a threatened species under the federal Endangered Species Act.
 If the proposal is approved, they expect to add it to the threatened species list by the end of 2025.
 As part of this move, 4,395 acres in coastal California would also be listed as critical habitat for Monarchs.
-The first step in the listing process is a period of public comment.
-The initial 3-month period has now been extended through May 19, 2025.
-Please do consider leaving a comment, even if it is only to say you support the listing wholeheartedly.
-Every comment in support helps.
-As of March 19, the proposal has received 148,233 comments.
+The first step in the listing process was a period of public comment.
+The initial 3-month period was extended through May 19, 2025.

 There are really two different Monarch populations in our area.
 A migrating population flies north in the spring in 3 or 4 generations, eventually reaching Canada.
 The last generation then migrates south in the fall, and the butterflies overwinter in large clusters in California at sites along the central coast (notably Pacific Grove, and two sites in Santa Cruz) and the southern coast (notably Pismo Beach).
 Most years, there are small over-wintering clusters in Berkeley, the largest clusters being found on Albany Hill (up to 500 or 600 butterflies in recent years).
 Peak numbers at Pacific Grove were 7,604 in 2023; 15,960 in 2022, and 13,708 in 2021.
 Natural Bridges State Beach in Santa Cruz had 8,000 in 2023 and 7,500 in 2022.
 Pismo Beach, the largest overwintering site in California that is open to the public, had 16,347 in 2023, 24,128 in 2022, and 20,871 in 2021.